RichardForshaw/resume/Description.md

 In the initial CloudFormation, there is a bunch of project-specific information.
 It is fairly easy to see that if we remove this, we have a fairly generic CloudFormation template which could be used to roll out many S3-website-pipeline-webhook patterns which can be configured for different projects.

 In order to parameterise the CloudFormation, simply add a 'Parameters' section to the top which defines them.
+This allows us to do thinks like define a root name for the project which we can prepend to all the infrastructure.

+We can put these parameters into a file, but it is unsafe to store things like OAuth tokens in a file like this.

 ## CloudFormation Linting

+This can be done with a simple program like `cfn-lint` for python.
+This will go through your template and let you know if you have any errors.

+A neat way to do this is to download a docker image that has a slim version of Python installed and run the command from there, if you don't want python packages to pollute your local environment.

 ## CloudWatch and Error Notification

+### Sub: Re-creating the site if it is accidentally deleted!